yahange/hello-world/README.md

 # Hello World
-This is a simple "Hello World" project, which prints "Hello, World!" to the console.
-It serves as an introduction to programming and using GitHub for version control.
+This is a simple "Hello World" project, It serves as an introduction to programming and using GitHub for version control.